RahulRJB/Obsidian-RJB/My Vault/Tracker/Projects Details.md

 	- Almost same as the ib_form!
 - #### Invoices (Key-value pairs):
 	- Here as well, multiple images can be processed at a time.
-	- Image, taken, threshold found, horizontal kernel created using which H lines detected to get horizontal borders.
+	- Image, taken, threshold found, horizontal kernel created using which diff V lines detected.
+The most extreme and longest vertical lines selected out of it.
+They must be the vertical borders.
+They are marked and image returned.
-	-
+	- Now this image taken,